jxn628/airbnb-classification-model/README.md

 #### Analysis:
 - While Elite Units perform slightly better in booking rate, <b>being an Elite unit is the best solution to the negative trend between Overall Rating and Number of Units.</b>
 - <b> As long as you can keep your units performing at the highest levels, there is no limit on how many units you list.</b>
-- The catch is of course, learning how many that you can manage and keep at that level.
-This is an area where OPMs service will be invaluable!
+- The catch is of course, learning how many that you can manage and keep at that level. <b>This is an area where OPMs service will be invaluable!</b>
 - Offer resources to help Hosts.
 (Preferrred cleaners, stagers, contractors for emergencies.
 Maybe even a dedicated customer service phone number)
 - Most Notably, <b>Elite Units have the biggest increase in the Top Features: accuracy, cleanliness, value, and communication.</b>
-- <b>This shows that our Target does a good job of capturing the features that lead to more 5 Star Overall Reviews!</b>
+- <b>This shows that the Target Feature does a good job of capturing the features that lead to more 5 Star Overall Reviews!</b>
 - Elite Overall units score much higher in review metrics.
 This makes sense because they should have to score high in all of them to get a high overall score (even though it is a seperate metric in terms of AirBnb).
-- they are also more likely to be a superhost, and more likely to have less than 5 listings.
+- They are also more likely to be a superhost, and more likely to have less than 5 listings.
 - They are less likely to have high Capacity, or use Instant Book feature, but the differences aren't major.

 ## Conclusion